 If you do not have a unique device id and secret that you can provision during manufacturing, Cirrent supports dynamic provisioning of devices, where you can use a provisioning key that is shared across many devices.
 Cirrent's service uses this provisioning key and the device id to generate a temporary shared secret unique to the device, and uses that to log into ZipKey hotspots and the Cirrent cloud.
 On the first connection, the device is then issued a more permanent device id and shared secret.

-Here is how you configure the CA to use the temporary credentials:
+Here is how you start the CA to use the temporary credentials:

-When the CA starts, it will read the temporary credential file and use the temporary credentials to log in to ZipKey network.
+When the CA starts, it will use the temporary credentials to log in to ZipKey network.
 As soon as the CA can reach the cloud, the CA will get new permanent credentials for the device.
-You can check that this happened correctly by looking at the Management Center where you should see a new device id, using the MAC address for your device.
+You can check that this happened correctly by looking at the Management Center where you should see a new device id, using the unique device identifier for your device.